Impact of the COVID-19 pandemic on television in the United States: Return to production, modifications

-In July 2022, Jeopardy! announced it would be bringing back studio audiences for the first time in two years.

 Topical programming

+On March 30, 2020, Nickelodeon broadcast #KidsTogether: The Nickelodeon Town Hall, as part of a larger campaign promoting COVID-19 awareness to youth and their parents.

 TLC premiered a spin-off of 90 Day Fiancé, 90 Day Fiancé: Self-Quarantined, on April 20, which follows the impact of the pandemic on series alumni.
 The series uses self-recorded video and videoconferencing.
 The network also announced Find Love Live, an interactive dating game show conducted via videoconferencing, as a three-week event series premiering on May 10.
 In June 2020, TLC renewed Find Love Live for additional episodes set to begin June 22.

-On May 7, 2020, Fox premiered Celebrity Watch Party, a 10-episode U.S. adaptation of the British series Gogglebox (where individuals are filmed watching and discussing television programs at their homes).
+On May 6, Nickelodeon ordered two remotely produced series, the youth talk show Group Chat, and game show Game Face—where contestants guess the identity of celebrities concealed by augmented reality camera filters; the latter premiered in June as Nickelodeon's Unfiltered.
+On May 7, Fox premiered Celebrity Watch Party, a 10-episode U.S. adaptation of the long-running British series Gogglebox (where individuals are filmed watching and discussing television programs at their homes).

 On May 11, Food Network premiered Amy Schumer Learns to Cook, a home-filmed cooking show starring comedian Amy Schumer and her husband Chris Fischer.
 In July 2020, the channel also premiered a spin-off of Restaurant: Impossible, Back in Business, featuring host Robert Irvine revisiting restaurants from past episodes to help them adapt to the impact of the pandemic on restaurants.

 On May 29, CBS aired the Jerry O'Connell and Rebecca Romijn–hosted special Haircut Night in America, which focused on providing advice for DIY hairstyling.

-On July 13, E! premiered Celebrity Call Center, a series featuring celebrities engaging in remote conversations with members of the general public.
+On July 6, E! premiered Celebrity Game Face—a remote game show hosted and produced by Kevin Hart and played between teams of celebrity couples.
+Initially aired as a one-off special, E! would later give the series a full order of five additional episodes beginning in August, and renewed the series for further seasons.
+On July 13, E! also premiered Celebrity Call Center, a series featuring celebrities engaging in remote conversations with members of the general public.

 In November 2020, TBS ordered a U.S. adaptation of The Container Cup – a Belgian format developed in the wake of lockdowns, where celebrities and athletes compete in sports challenges delivered to their homes inside shipping containers rigged with cameras.